 RCS is committed to being a 1:1 district, providing every RCS student with equitable access to a device.
-We are pleased to offer Chromebooks to our TK-12 learners.
+We are pleased to offer Chromebooks to our K-12 learners.

 How to access Accessibility Features